Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Discussion

 \subsection{Limitations}

-While TCAs introduce a new set of denial-of-analysis conditions for antimalware solutions, we acknowledge several limitations of our work.
-First, although we tested multiple antimalware solutions, the results may not be generalizable to all commercial or proprietary solutions, as differences in architecture, telemetry pipelines, and database backends could yield varying outcomes.
-Evidently, serialization libraries, the underlying data structures, as well as the goals that each solution has, affect the applicability of our attacks.
-For instance, an EDR is expected to be less prone to such an attack, as a fast forking process follows an aggressive pattern that the host does not need to be exposed to, so killing the process after a specific and small threshold is more optimal.
+While TCAs introduce new DoA conditions for anti-malware solutions, our study has limitations.
+First, although we tested multiple products, results may not generalize to all commercial/proprietary systems: architectural choices (telemetry pipelines, database backends, serialization libraries, data structures, and product goals) can change both applicability and outcomes.
+For example, EDRs may be less susceptible in practice because fast forking is an aggressive local pattern that can be mitigated by terminating the process after a small threshold without requiring host exposure.

-Second, the observed failures were primarily specific to systems relying on Python, MongoDB, or JSON/BSON serialization, meaning that platforms using different languages, serialization formats, or database engines might display distinct thresholds or error behaviors.
-Of course, this is mostly relevant for the open-source solutions that we were able to locally test and monitor each step of the process.
-For commercial solutions, since they are a black box to us, we observed only the external behavior; internal implementation is unknown.
-Nevertheless, this may also mean that some relevant vulnerabilities exist, and we missed them either because we did not use the correct threshold or because the output or missed detection was a result of our attack.
+Second, the failures we observed were largely concentrated in platforms built around Python and MongoDB and/or JSON/BSON serialization; systems using different languages, formats, or storage engines may exhibit different thresholds and error modes.
+This characterization is strongest for open-source systems where we could instrument internals end-to-end.
+By contrast, commercial solutions are black boxes: we only observe external behavior, so internal causes remain unknown.
+This also implies we may have missed relevant vulnerabilities (e.g., due to incorrect thresholds), and some outputs or missed detections could be artifacts of our attack rather than inherent weaknesses.

-Finally, while we propose some high-level mitigation strategies such as back-pressure mechanisms, incremental reporting, and robust serialization, a complete implementation and empirical evaluation of these defenses across diverse products, as well as the impact on other factors, e.g., efficiency and latency, are beyond the scope of this work.
+Finally, although we outline mitigations (e.g., back-pressure, incremental reporting, robust serialization), implementing and evaluating these defenses across diverse products is beyond our scope.